 MORE FACT SHEETS: STATE OF THE NEWS MEDIA

-The percentage of podcast listeners in America has substantially increased since 2006.
-In 2017, four-in-ten Americans ages 12 or older have ever listened to a podcast, according to Edison Research and Triton Digital survey data, and 24% have listened to a podcast in the past month, up from just 9% in 2008.
-(This chart, as well as the subsequent chart also about podcasts, applies to all types of listening and does not break out news programs.)
+The percentage of Americans who have listened to a podcast has also substantially increased over the last decade.
+As of 2019, 51% of Americans ages 12 or older have ever listened to a podcast, according to Edison Research and Triton Digital survey data, and 32% have listened to a podcast in the past month, up from 26% in 2018 and just 9% in 2008.
+Furthermore, 22% of those 12 and older said they have listened to a podcast in the last week, up from 7% when this was first measured in 2013.
+(The data in this chart, as well as in the subsequent chart about podcasts, is for all types of listening and do not break out news programs.)

 Find out more